Happy

 Traditions and Customs

 St. George’s Day was celebrated with a feast and national holiday in England on a par with Christmas from the early 15th century.
-Celebrations still continue, but the feast is not celebrated today.

-Traditionally people wear blue to honor England’s patron saint, or wear a red rose.
+Traditionally people wear a red rose.

 England’s history is celebrated through activities like reenacting medieval jousting matches.